kizunanocoin/docs/docs/integration-guides/ipc-integration.md

-title: IPC Integration | Nano Documentation
+title: IPC Integration | KIZUNANO COIN Documentation
-description: Learn how to integration into the Nano node using the Interprocess communication (IPC) interface.
+description: Learn how to integration into KIZUNANO COIN node using the Interprocess communication (IPC) interface.

 The node manages communications using an IPC interface with v1 introduced in V18 (see [IPC v1 Details](#ipc-v1-details)) and upgraded to v2 in V21 to include more robust options.
 This latest version supports the original RPC v1 endpoint and introduces RPC v2 for completion in future release, along with an authentication system for more granular control of permissioned calls.